-I’m Andy Langford and I want to serve you on the Concord City Council.
+I’m Andy Langford and I want to continue to serve you on the Concord City Council.

 I love Concord and have a passion to strengthen our great city.
 Concord is the number one place to live in North Carolina.
 Let us work together to make Concord the number one place to live anywhere.

-When I retired a year ago, I planned to work in my yard, play a little golf, travel, and spend more time with family.
+When I retired several years ago, I planned to work in my yard, play a little golf, travel, and spend more time with family.
 That was my plan.

 We have had and continue to have great mayors, strong city council members, active business people, engaged communities of faith and non-profits, and more.
 Who from our District would work with all these people to keep Concord strong and improve the quality of life for everyone?

 For the past four years, I have supported the Council's decisions to not raise the tax rate, support a new parks' bond (that passed with 65% approval of citizens) create over $3 billion in new investments, enhance public art, increase awareness of diversity in our City, and so much more.
 See down this page for a complete list of what we have achieved.

 I continue to communicate with our City.
 Over the past four years, I have written over 24 articles for the local "Independent Tribune" sharing with people "What I Have Learned About Concord."